Head of state: Christianity

-In Roman Catholicism, the pope was once sovereign pontiff and head of state, first, of the politically important Papal States.
-After Italian unification, the pope remains head of state of Vatican City.
+In Roman Catholicism, the pope was the sovereign pontiff and temporal head of state of the politically important Papal States before Italian unification.
+The Lateran Treaty between the Holy See and Italy created the state of Vatican City, of which the pope remains head of state.
 Furthermore, the bishop of Urgell is ex officio one of the two co-princes of Andorra.
-In the Church of England, the reigning monarch holds the title Defender of the Faith and acts as supreme governor of the Church of England, although this is purely a symbolic role.
+The monarch of the United Kingdom is also styled Defender of the Faith and holds the position of Supreme Governor of the Church of England, although this is purely a symbolic role.

 Islam

-During the early period of Islam, caliphs were spiritual and temporal absolute successors of the prophet Mohammed.
+During the early period of Islam, caliphs were spiritual and temporal absolute successors of Muhammad.
 Various political Muslim leaders since have styled themselves Caliph and served as dynastic heads of state, sometimes in addition to another title, such as the Ottoman Sultan.
 Historically, some theocratic Islamic states known as imamates have been led by imams as head of state, such as in what is now Oman, Yemen, and Saudi Arabia.
+The present king of Morocco also claims the title of Amir al-Mu'minin ('Commander of the Faithful').

-In the Islamic Republic of Iran, the Supreme Leader, at present Ali Khamenei serves as head of state.
+In the Islamic Republic of Iran, the Supreme Leader, at present Ayatollah Ali Khamenei, serves as head of state.
 The Aga Khans, a unique dynasty of temporal/religious leadership, leading the Nizari offshoot of Shia Islam in Central and South Asia, once ranking among British India's princely states, continue to the present day.

 Hinduism

-In Hinduism, certain dynasties adopted a title expressing their positions as "servant" of a patron deity of the state, but in the sense of a viceroy under an absentee god-king, ruling "in the name of" the patron god(ess), such as Patmanabha Dasa (servant of Vishnu) in the case of the Maharaja of Travancore.
+In Hinduism, certain dynasties adopted a title expressing their positions as "servant" of a patron deity of the state, but in the sense of a viceroy under an absentee god-king, ruling "in the name of" the patron god or goddess, such as Padmanabha Dasa (servant of Vishnu) in the case of the Maharaja of Travancore.

 Buddhism

-From the time of the 5th Dalai Lama until the political retirement of the 14th Dalai Lama in 2011, Dalai Lamas were both political and spiritual leaders ("god-king") of Tibet.
+From the time of the 5th Dalai Lama until the retirement of the 14th Dalai Lama from political decision-making in 2011, Dalai Lamas were both political and spiritual leaders ("god-king") of Tibet.

 Outer Mongolia, the former homeland of the imperial dynasty of Genghis Khan, was another lamaist theocracy from 1585, using various styles, such as tulku.
 The establishment of the Communist Mongolian People's Republic replaced this regime in 1924.